rseal/GnuRadar/readme.txt

    directory, run "scons", login as root, run "scons install".
 This will install the necessary headers and the compiled library.

+5. To install the real-time plotter, go to <root>/programs/Plotter and type: python setup.py install as root.

-5. After successfully installing gnuradio and all other dependencies, simply go to the root project directory and run "scons", login as root and run "scons install".
+6. After successfully installing gnuradio and all other dependencies, simply go to the root project directory and run "scons", login as root and run "scons install".
 This will install all binaries in /usr/local/bin by default ( edit the SConstruct file if you're not happy with that ).
 All